protoiyer/protoiyer.github.com/source/_posts/2012-05-02-setting-up-my-linux-box-and-ruby-on-rails-ubuntu-12-dot-04-edition.markdown

 <a name="update1" />Update# 1</a> - Thu, 03-May-12: Cleaned up the code snippets' layout.

 <a name="update2" />Update# 2</a> - Mon, 21-May-12: Changed the pinta ppa to point to the correct one, changed reference to the package libmagick to imagemagick, moved items K-Z to the more appropriate top section, added info about AmbianceOneiric theme and changing the HUD keyboard shortcut, added reference to Meslo and mapping the Caps Lock to act as the Control key.
 Added a note about installing node.js.

+<a name="update3" />Update# 3</a> - Fri, 25-May-12: Added items AB - AG to further tweak the Ubuntu experience.